laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-15/day-1/lecture-materials/useeffect.md

 ### ComponentDidMount

 Here useffect is used to run only once when the component mounts for the first time.
-It fetches the movieTitle that was stored in state when the app loaded for the first time.
+It fetches a movieTitle that was stored in state when the app loaded for the first time.
 In order for this to work properly we must make sure that useState does indeed have an initial value set.

 ```js
 import React, { useState, useEffect } from 'react';